Liberty Justice Center logo

 VOS Selections v.
 Trump

-At the Liberty Justice Center, we are standing up for American businesses—and for the Constitution itself—against unlawful tariffs imposed by presidential decree.
-Our case, VOS Selections v.
-Trump, is about more than trade.
-It’s about preserving the separation of powers that safeguards our democracy and economy.
-We were victorious in the U.S. Court of International Trade and the U.S. Court of Appeals for the Federal Circuit, and we’ll continue the fight.
+At the Liberty Justice Center, we stood up for American businesses—and for the Constitution itself—against unlawful tariffs imposed by presidential decree.
+Our successful case, VOS Selections v.
+Trump, was about more than trade.
+It was about preserving the separation of powers that safeguards our democracy and economy.
+The Supreme Court’s landmark ruling affirms that the Constitution—not executive power—governs tariffs, our economy, and our laws.

 why it matters